ChrisGiggleman/SOC-30-Day-Challenge/Day-01-Placeholder/README.md

 4104 → Script Block Logging (command content)

 4688 → Process Creation (if Security Logging is enabled)

+## Popular Tools for Log Analysis:

+ELK Stack (Elasticsearch, Logstash, Kibana): A powerful suite for log collection, storage, and visualization.
+Splunk: A leading tool for searching, analyzing, and visualizing machine-generated data.
+Graylog: An open-source log management solution.
+Wazuh: An open-source security monitoring platform that integrates well with ELK for log analysis and threat detection.

 ## Outcome
 Successfully enabled PowerShell logging.